We are making child support and Working for Families payments as normal.

 To get this payment you must work for salary or wages.
 A single parent must work at least 20 hours a week.
 In a two-parent family, 1 or both parents must work at least 30 hours a week between them.

-If you’re working reduced hours or have stopped working due to COVID-19 but continue to be paid for the required 20 or 30 hours a week or get a wage subsidy - you will still get the minimum family tax credit.
+If you’re working reduced hours or have stopped working due to COVID-19 but continue to be paid for the required 20 or 30 hours a week - you will still get the minimum family tax credit.

 The wage subsidy your employer gets and pays to you is income for minimum family tax credit purposes.